rfporter/Modbus-Master/Documentation/ReadMe.txt

 Description:
 This package contains an open source Modbus master library for LabVIEW.
 This has been developed as a replacement for NI Modbus V1.2.1 and provide an open source alternative to the NI Modbus Community API.
-Benchmarking shows major performance increase when compared to NI Modbus V1.2.1 in ASCII and RTU modes.

 It supports RTU, ASCII and TCP modes with the following function codes:
 0x01 - Read Coils